Skip to main content

 In the second stage, a rash (sores/blisters) develops.

 • Mpox sores/blisters usually last between 2 to 3 weeks.
-The rash change in appearance over time from raised spots to small blisters filled with fluid.
-They eventually form a scab and fall off.
+The rash changes in appearance over time from raised spots to small blisters filled with fluid.
+They eventually form a scab and fall off

 Credit: NHS England High Consequence Infectious Diseases Network

-Monkeypox sores at different stages: raised spots, blisters filled with fluid, scabs.
+Mpox sores at different stages: raised spots, blisters filled with fluid, scabs

 Credit: United Kingdom